adri326/blobfox/README.md

 A repository containing the "blobfox" emotes, [originally made by Feuerfuchs](https://web.archive.org/web/20211115174913/https://www.feuerfuchs.dev/en/projects/blobfox-emojis/) and released under the Apache 2.0 license.
 <!-- TODO: find new link+email for feuerfuchs -->
+Work was initially made [on a public archive](https://git.lambdaurora.dev/lambdaurora/diverse_archive) to vectorized some of the blobfoxes, but as more variants were created, the project needed a new, dedicated place to reside.

 This repository also contains additional blobfoxes, blobcats and other blob animal characters, which are all made available under the Apache 2.0 license.